 The consequences of not hiring a professional can be detrimental to your home and safety.
 In 2015, a balcony sheared off an apartment complex in Berkeley, California.
 Through a combination of mismanagement by the property manager along with poor construction materials and practices by the contractor, the balcony collapse caused six deaths and seven injuries.
 This incident exemplifies the very real risks that come with hiring questionable workers for your project.

-Fortunately, with the help of proper planning and a reputable builder, a new balcony can provide you with a safe and enjoyable outdoor space for years to come!
-Contact our professionals at Design Everest to help you with your new addition by calling 877-704-5687.
+Fortunately, with the help of proper planning a new balcony can provide you with a safe and enjoyable outdoor space for years to come!
+Contact our professionals at Design Everest to help you with any changes in your balcony or addition of a new balcony.